mazaclub/EasyGitianBuilder/README.md

   vagrant ssh
   ```

-    - Once you've logged in via `vagrant ssh` you can run:
+  Once you've logged in via `vagrant ssh` you can run:

   ```
   ./run-gitian-build
   ```

-    - This directory is mounted in the VM as /host_vagrantdir

-    - to completely rebuild your VM and lose all snapshots
+  to completely rebuild your VM and lose all snapshots

   ```
   vagrant destroy